-- an experienced team of oil and gas exploration, development and production personnel with a successful track record in the GOM, with significant experience utilising advanced seismic image processing techniques, including reverse time migration, in Byron's area of focus; - two Byron operated, producing and cash generating assets, SM71 and SM58; - an inventory of relatively low risk, ready to drill prospects, including several prospects with significant oil potential; - the capacity to grow its asset portfolio in the shallow waters and transition zone of the GOM.
+- an experienced team of oil and gas exploration, development and production personnel with a successful track record in the GOM, with significant experience utilising advanced seismic image processing techniques, including reverse time migration, in Byron's area of focus: - two Byron operated, producing and cash generating assets, SM71 and SM58; - · an inventory of relatively low risk, ready to drill prospects, including several prospects with significant oil potential; and - the capacity to grow its asset portfolio in the shallow waters and transition zone of the GOM.

-- Byron's strategy in the GOM comprises three key elements:
+Byron's strategy in the GOM comprises three key elements:

-to identify highly prospective oil and gas plays, aid particularly effective in the shallow waters of the G to identify highly prospective oil and gas plays, aided by leading edge seismic technology such as RTM, which is particularly effective in the shallow waters of the GOM; - to secure the leases, usually on a 100% or majority working interest basis; and - Byron will either 'drill test' the play as operator holding a 100% working interest or seek to farm out up to 50% of its WI to a non-operator or another operator with a proven track record of drilling and producing wells in the GOM, retaining a 40-50% WI in the block.
+- to identify highly prospective oil and gas plays, aided by leading edge seismic technology such as RTM, which is particularly effective in the shallow waters of the GOM; - to secure the leases, usually on a 100% or majority working interest basis; and - Byron will either 'drill test' the play as operator holding a 100% working interest or seek to farm out up to 50% of its WI to a non-operator or another operator with a proven track record of drilling and producing wells in the GOM, retaining a 40-50% WI in the block.